No booking fees on the app

 Carlisle to Edinburgh train travel guide

-The train journey from Carlisle to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Carlisle, you can get to Edinburgh in just 1h 13m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Carlisle to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Carlisle, you can arrive at Edinburgh in just 1h 13m, making it a quick and convenient option for travelling between these two places.

 Planning and booking